Ninjadini/Neuro/Docs/AI/neuro.md

 corrupts old data (details in [data-model.md](data-model.md)):

 - **Tags are the wire format.** Unique per class; never reuse a removed one (`[ReservedNeuroTag(#)]` tombstones it); changing a field's type means changing its tag.
+To find a free one, write `0` and read the compile error - it lists the used tags and the next free number.
+Never scan the codebase for this.
 - Whole numbers must be `int`/`uint`/`long`/`ulong`. `byte`, `short`, `char`, `decimal` are rejected — varint encoding means narrow types save nothing.
 Enums backed by them are fine.
 - `List<T>` and `Dictionary<K,V>` only — no arrays, `HashSet` or `IReadOnlyList`.
 Dictionary keys must